waynegm/OpendTect-Plugin-Docs/docs/External-Attributes/LPA-Attributes.md

 | Weight Factor         | Determines the extent of the gaussian weight function used in the weighted least squares approximation.
 The standard deviation of the gaussian weight function (__sigma__) is related to this value by <br/>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;__sigma = min(2\*Stepout, 2\*Z_Window) * Weight_Factor__.<br/> A value of 0.15 gives near zero weight for points at the smallest extent of the analysis cube. |

 ## LPA Smoothing
-This attribute calulates and outputs only the r0 term of the local polynomial approximation.
+This attribute calculates and outputs only the r0 term of the local polynomial approximation.
 This provides a smoother version of the input with relatively minor smearing of steep dips and fault cuts.
 Increasing either the Weight Factor or size of the analysis volume (StepOut or Z window) increases the amount of smoothing.

 There are 2 versions of the attribute: